Ben Craven: Under Deconstruction

 In 2007, Craven recorded the EP Under Deconstruction as a free download, protesting against the use of DRM in the music industry.
 Craven later observed that DRM was only a distraction from the problem of monetising legal music file downloads.

 Ben Craven & The Section

 In 2012, Craven assembled three-piece band Ben Craven & The Section specifically for live performances of his album Great & Terrible Potions.

 The band was interviewed and performed for a live interactive video streaming event in May 2013, in what was billed as a world-first for progressive rock.

 Last Chance To Hear

 Last Chance To Hear was released in 2016, a concept album "loosely inspired by the end of the music industry as we knew it", featuring guest contributions from Billy Sherwood and William Shatner.

 In October 2016, Craven was awarded the Australian Independent Music Award (AIMA) for Best Instrumental, for the track Critical Mass Part 2.

+Ambient Den

+Craven was a founding member of the Australian progressive rock band Ambient Den, alongside Tim Bennetts and Dean Povey.
+He performed guitar, bass and programming on the band’s self-titled debut album released in 2025, and served as the record’s producer.